We analyzed 3.1k pieces of influencer content sponsored by TokyoTreat over the last 12 months.

 TokyoTreat's creator selection appears relatively diversified across size tiers, with no single segment dominating.
 This suggests a balanced approach to influencer partnerships, spreading investment across different audience sizes.

-Here is an example of a sponsored collaboration with a larger-audience creator on YouTube (620.9k avg views/post, 3.7M followers):
+Here is an example of a sponsored collaboration with a larger-audience creator on YouTube (620.9k avg views/post):

 Influencer bio